Gravitational lensing and deflection angles of generalised Ellis-Bronnikov wormhole embedded in a warped braneworld background: Angular radius and image position

 where,

 The image will form inside the Einstein ring corresponding to solution given by Eq. (\ref{eq:theta-solution-2}).
-Thus the differences in image position for 4D and 5D models are quantified by the Einstein radius $R_E$ which depends upon the deviation parameter $\delta$.
+The difference in image positions for 4D and 5D models can be quantified, through $\th_E$ or the Einstein radius $R_E$ which depends on the deviation parameter $\delta$, as discussed above.